 Classic rock guitar virtuoso Jeff Beck dies at 78

 Call him a "guitar god" or a "guitarist's guitarist," but Jeff Beck was in a class by himself.
-Beck, one the most acclaimed guitarists in rock and roll history, died Tuesday after contracting bacterial meningitis, according to a statement released by a publicist on behalf of his family.
+One of the most acclaimed guitarists in rock and roll history died Tuesday after contracting bacterial meningitis, according to a statement released by a publicist on behalf of his family.
 He was 78 years old.

 Beck was born in Wallington, England in 1944.
 He became enamored with the guitar as a child and first came to prominence playing in The Yardbirds, where he replaced Eric Clapton and played alongside Jimmy Page, who also joined the group.
 Beck left the band shortly after, and formed The Jeff Beck Group (along with a then little-known singer named Rod Stewart).
+But across an extensive discography, his versatility spoke louder than his name.
+Beck could play rock, jazz, blues, soul or anything else that caught his ear, and still sound like himself.

+"He was admired for his one-of-a-kind sound, which he created by manipulating his amplifiers, the way he picked his strings using only the fleshy part of his right thumb and a singular use of the tremolo or 'whammy' bar that stuck out from his famous Fender Stratocaster," explains Alt.Latino host Felix Contreras.
+"Beck was truly one of the last guitar heroes who came of age expanding the technical capabilities of the electric guitar."

-In debates over guitar-virtuosity, Beck is often listed in the same breath as players like Clapton, Page and Keith Richards.
-But Beck was always a bit of a recluse — wary of the attention that came with being a famous musician.
+In debates over guitar virtuosity, Beck is often listed in the same breath as players like Clapton, Page and Keith Richards.
+But the artist was always a bit of a recluse — wary of the attention that came with being a famous musician.
 He explained to The New York Times in 2010 how he felt about the music industry as a whole:

 "It's a diabolical business," he said.
 "I can't imagine how hellish it must be to be hounded like Amy Winehouse and people like that.
 I have a little peripheral place on the outskirts of celebrity, when I go to premieres and that sort of stuff, which is as close as I want to get.
 I cherish my privacy, and woe betide anyone who tries to interfere with that."

+"I think he was more of a musician than a rock celebrity," remarks music critic Tom Moon.
+"He was very much interested in the art of the instrument and the art of music.
+He explored a lot of different things.
+He had periods where he played basically all instrumental music, jazz, rock — and what made him so riveting was, you wanted to follow him.
+He would start a solo with essentially a single note, often with lots of space in between everything, and it was that patience that made it riveting."

 Despite his best efforts to stay out of the spotlight, Beck was still recognized and acclaimed.
-He accumulated 17 Grammy nominations, including one for Best Rock Performance in this year's ceremony, and has won eight.
-He has been inducted into the Rock & Roll Hall of Fame twice — once with The Yardbirds and once on his own.
+He accumulated 17 Grammy nominations, including one for best rock performance in this year's ceremony, and won eight.
+And thanks to his respective breakthroughs with The Yardbirds and on his own, he is among the rarefied group of musicians to be inducted into the Rock & Roll Hall of Fame twice.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.